kdeldycke/kevin-deldycke-blog/content/2010/light-painting-session-two.md

 ![]({attach}maomium-light-painting-session-two-preview.jpg)

-This time we used a more powerfull light source: a simple [Apple's iPhone](https://amzn.com/B001AXA056/?tag=kevideld-20) at full brightness.
+This time we used a more powerful light source: a simple [Apple's iPhone](https://amzn.com/B001AXA056/?tag=kevideld-20) at full brightness.

 We also played with several colors, thanks to the [free Flashlight app](https://itunes.apple.com/app/flashlight/id285281827).